“Have you been quiet?” a colleague recently asked, “or have I missed something?”

 Continue reading Wilted Flowers

 Thanks to a kind invitation I spent two lovely days at the Klein Karoo National Arts Festival (better known as KKNK).
-As usual, it was easier to drag the cell phone around than the camera, so I came back with only a few shots – which I’ll still play around with.
+As usual, it was easier to drag around the cellphone than the camera, so I came back with only a few shots.

 Continue reading Karoo Pics